Afghan Civil War (1992–1996): Atrocities

 In 1992–93, Kabul, the factions of Hezb-i Wahdat, Ittehad-e Islami, Jamiat-e Islami and Hezb-e Islami Gulbuddin, would regularly target civilians with attacks, intentionally fire rockets into occupied civilian homes, or random civilian areas.
 In January–June 1994, 25,000 people died in Kabul due to fighting, with targeted attacks on civilian areas, between an alliance of Dostum's (Junbish-i Milli) with Hekmatyar's (Hezb-e Islami Gulbuddin) against Massoud's (Jamiat-e Islami) forces.

 In 1993–95, leaders of Jamiat-e Islami, Junbish-i Milli, Hezb-i Wahdat and Hezb-e Islami Gulbuddin, could not stop their commanders from committing murder, rape and extortion.
-Even the various warlords in north Afghanistan descended to such horridness.

-Bombardment of Kabul
+Fighting in Kabul

 In 1992–95, Kabul was heavily bombarded and damaged.
 Some analysts emphasize the role of Hezb-e Islami Gulbuddin in "targeting and destroying half of Kabul" or in heavy bombardments especially in 1992.
 But Human Rights Watch in two reports stated that nearly all armies participating in the 1992–95 period of war contributed to "destroying at least one-third of Kabul, killing thousands of civilians, driving a half million refugees to Pakistan": Jamiat-e Islami, Junbish-i Milli, Hezb-i Wahdat, Hezb-e Islami Gulbuddin and Ittehad-e Islami.

-As of November 1995, the Taliban also engaged in bombing and shelling Kabul, causing many civilians to be killed or injured.
+From November of 1995, the Taliban also engaged in bombing and shelling Kabul, causing many civilians to be killed or injured.

+Spillover into Pakistan

+During the war, many foreign Jihadists and refugees poured into Pakistan to join and fight for TNSM (Tehreek-e-Nafaz-e-Shariat-e-Mohammadi) in order to enforce Sharia Law in Pakistan's Malakand Division.